 But it doesn’t stop there.
 The provider will also need-to-know the square footage of the rental property, what type of property it is, the age of the unit and finally, a rough estimate of how much your personal belongings cost.
 To ensure you get an accurate estimate, it’s always a good idea to take inventory of your property.
 Include electronics, clothing, jewellery and household items.
 Lastly, the insurance agency will need your banking information to set up monthly or annual payments.

-Although it may seem silly to get insurance if you are not a homeowner, it’s not.
+Although it may seem silly to get tenant insurance if you are not a homeowner, it’s not.
 While emergency funds are great, but they aren’t always the only way to secure your assets.
-For a small monthly cost, you can protect your belongings and yourself from financial catastrophe.
+For a small monthly cost, you can protect your belongings and yourself from financial catastrophe with tenant coverage.